 A. Ketamine is a very old medication that has been used in anesthesia.
 Over the last several years, psychiatrists have been reporting that ketamine infusions can act quickly to alleviate treatment-resistant depression (American Journal of Psychiatry, March 29, 2019; Handbook of Experimental Pharmacology, Nov.
 27, 2018).

-Such pilot studies probably touched off the research leading to the esketamine (Spravato) nasal spray that the FDA recently approved for hard-to-treat depression.
+Such pilot studies probably touched off the research leading to the esketamine (Spravato) nasal spray that the FDA approved for hard-to-treat depression.
 We are delighted that you have achieved such good relief from your life-long depression.
+We hope the benefits persist.

 You can learn much more about ketamine at these links: